 During your private lessons, you will always learn at YOUR pace.
 You don't need to be a great athlete or a "natural dancer", you just need a desire to learn and our proven method of instruction.

-Your first private lesson is FREE!
+Your first private lesson is only $15!
 We would love to show you how fun and easy learning to dance can be.
 Whether you are a single or a couple, young or old, a beginner with two left feet or an experienced competitor, we'd love to help you reach your dance goals.

-Your free private lesson can be scheduled by appointment 7 days a week (weekdays from 12pm to 10pm, and weekends from 10am to 6pm).
-The free lesson is the best way to meet the teachers, see the studio and get an idea of what learning to dance will be like.
+Your introductory private lesson can be scheduled by appointment 7 days a week (weekdays from 12pm to 10pm, and weekends from 10am to 6pm).
+The intro lesson is the best way to meet the teachers, see the studio and get an idea of what learning to dance will be like.
 It's also our way to learn about your personal dance goals, rate of learning, experience and help you get started.

 Nightclub Two Step